Auriana/TWEB_Project1/README.md

 7. improve design for a more practical use.

-8. create the analytics page.
+8. create the analytic page.

 9. before quit the lecture, ask if sure (both sides).